 Who says salads have to be boring?
-This spinach salad with pears, pecans and goat cheese is one of my favourites!
+This spinach salad with pears, pecans and goat cheese is easy to make and delicious!

 I hope you try making this salad, and if you do let me know what you think of it in the comments below!

-Spinach Salad with Pears, Pecans and Goat Cheese
+Spinach Pear Salad with Pecans and Goat Cheese

 For the Dressing:

-- 1 tsp Dijon mustard, optional (helps to emulsify the dressing though)
+- 1 teaspoon Dijon mustard, optional (helps to emulsify the dressing)

 - pinch of salt and pepper